davepollack/nushift/README.md

 `InProgress` = 11,

+The operation was not allowed because the deferred-capable capability is in progress (a task has been queued on it that is not yet completed).

-Currently, it is not possible to queue/otherwise process a second deferred operation in a deferred-capable space while one is being processed in that space.
+Currently, it is not possible to queue/otherwise process a second deferred task on a deferred-capable capability while one is being processed on that capability.
 This limitation should be removed in the future.

+It is not allowed to destroy a deferred-capable capability that is in progress.

 `PermissionDenied` = 12,